 Örebro region: The Heart of Sweden

 The Örebro region, with a total of 12 municipalities, presents itself as The Heart of Sweden.
 If you look at a map, you can see that this is true.
 The region lies about halfway between Gothenburg and Stockholm and, thus, right in the middle of the most populous part of Sweden.
-The E20 motorway connection between the two Swedish cities runs directly through Örebro, as do important railway lines.
+The E20 motorway connection between Gothenburg and Stockholm runs directly through Örebro, as do important railway lines.
 Sweden’s largest rail yard is located in Hallsberg, south of Örebro.

 The Örebro region is also surrounded by the largest Swedish lakes: the Vänern, Vättern, Hjälmaren, Mälaren and Siljan.